The BEST slow cooker spicy Chili Recipe (EASY)

 Before you go “THATS NOT CHILI!
 THATS STEW!”

-Here me out.
+Hear me out.
 Chili comes in all shapes and forms.

-Yes, I am well aware of the controversy surrounding the addition of beans in chili is almost as heated as the debate over pineapple on pizza.
+Yes, I am well aware that the controversy surrounding the addition of beans in chili is almost as heated as the debate over pineapple on pizza.
 Some people just can’t handle the thought of beans mingling with their meaty chili, while others embrace the legume-laden dish with open arms (and spoons).

 While you may argue that the original chili recipe from Texas, the birthplace of chili, doesn’t include beans.

-And yes I get it.
-Texas born chili aficionados believe that chili should be all about the meat and spices, and adding beans just muddles the flavors.
+And yes, I get it.
+Texas-born chili aficionados believe that chili should be all about the meat and spices, and adding beans just muddles the flavors.

 Beans add texture, flavor, and nutritional value to the dish.
 Plus, beans have been a staple ingredient in chili for decades, so why mess with a good thing?